Sourdough Troubleshooting FAQ

 I love working with my sourdough starter but I'm worried one of these days I'm going to mess up and kill it.
 Is there a way for me to save some as a back-up in case this happens?

 Sometimes bad things happen and keeping a backup culture is a good idea.
 To make a backup sourdough starter, simply spread a small amount of starter on a piece of unbleached parchment paper and allow it to dry in a safe warm spot (up to 85°F) for 3 to 7 days until no moisture remains.
 Once it's completely dry, place the starter in a zipper-style bag and store in a cool dry spot or the refrigerator.
 Dried starter will generally keep for at least a few months and often much longer.
 To reactivate the dried starter, follow the instructions that came with your packet or click here to view our sourdough starter instructions.

 I'd like to take a break from making sourdough.
 How can I put my sourdough starter on hold without damaging it?

-Please note: Brown rice sourdough starter must be fed every few days and the starter will not survive long term in the fridge without feeding.
+Please note: Brown rice sourdough starter must be fed every few days and the starter will not survive long term in the refrigerator without feeding.
 If it becomes necessary to put the starter on hold for more than a few days, use the instructions for drying the sourdough starter.